Nefertkau I

 Nefertkau is explicitly said to be a daughter of Sneferu in inscriptions from the tomb of her son and her grandson.
-Kurt Heinrich Sethe argued from the inscription in Nefermaat’s tomb that Nefertkau had married her own father and that Nefermaat was Sneferu’s son.
-George Andrew Reisner argued against this theory and suggested that Nefertkau may have married Khufu.
+Kurt Sethe argued from the inscription in Nefermaat’s tomb that Nefertkau had married her own father and that Nefermaat was Sneferu’s son.
+George Reisner argued against this theory and suggested that Nefertkau may have married Khufu.
 He does allow for the possibility that Nefertkau married a noble man whose name was lost.

-Nefertkau may have buried in mastaba G 7050 at Giza.
+Nefertkau may have been buried in mastaba G 7050 at Giza.
 The tomb is not inscribed however so that the ownership is somewhat conjectural.